A guide to finding oral histories through Western Libraries, focusing on resources available through Archives & Special Collections or online.

 Citations †156 (Klopfer 2001, p.
 112): Documents described as oral histories range from personal reminiscences to structured interviews to recordings of contemporary thoughts or events saved for posterity.
 The arrangement of oral histories also range from raw tapes to edited tapes, translations, transcripts, re-wordings, syntheses and interpretations.

 [Definition from Richard Peace-Moses, A Glossary of Archival and Records Terminology.
 Society of American Archivists, 2005 (accessed 2011 April 25)].

 Western Libraries Reference staff can assist you in accessing published works about or containing oral histories.
 Useful terms for searching the libraries catalog include: "Oral history" and "oral tradition."

-We also encourage you to access oral history transcripts and recordings available through Western Libraries' Heritage Resources programs (see "Oral history collections at Western").
+We also encourage you to access oral history transcripts and recordings available through Western Libraries Archives & Special Collections (see "Oral history collections at Western").

 WWU's Fairhaven College and Woodring College of Education offer credit courses about oral history and oral traditions in storytelling.
 Check out the WWU Course Catalog for more information.

 Western Libraries Archives & Special Collections provides for responsible stewardship of and access to unique and archival resources in support of teaching, learning and research at Western Washington University and beyond.
 The Center for Pacific Northwest Studies, Special Collections, and University Archives and Records Management work together to document the culture and history of Western, the local community and Pacific Northwest region, and to promote public and scholarly access to holdings.